bloxstreet/support/staff information/store jobs.md

 **Step 1:** Customers will approach you at your pharmacy register.
 You should greet them with a friendly greeting.

 **Step 2:** Once the guest has selected what medicine they want, it will be your job to find it.
-Click on the medicine behind you and hand it to them.
+Click on the medicine behind you and hand it to them by pressing H and entering their username.

 **Step 3:** After you've given the customer their requested medicine, thank them for shopping at the BloxStreet Pharmacy and remind them to come again soon.